 The diet was originally designed in the 1920s by a group of scientists looking for a nutritional treatment for epilepsy .
 These scientists noticed that fasting reduces epileptic seizures and that this effect comes directly from ketone bodies.
 Then experiments showed that carb restriction was enough to increase ketone production.

 Besides carb restriction, the keto diet demands that around 80% of your daily calories come from fat.
 That's around 1,600 calories on 2,000 calories diet or 177 grams worth in fat.
-The goal of greater fat intake is to enhance ketone production but also to nourish the body.
-Protein intake needs to be moderate on a keto diet, however as too much protein can interfere with ketone production.
+The goal of this nutritional strategy is to enhance ketone production but also to nourish the body.
+Protein intake needs to be moderate on a keto diet; too much protein can interfere with ketone production.

 On a ketogenic diet, the metabolic state of enhanced ketone production is called ketosis.
 Your body normally makes a very low amount of ketones every day.
 During an overnight fast, for example, the level of ketones in your blood reaches a maximum of 0.1 - 0.5 mmol/L. But that's not really ketosis.
 To be in ketosis, your blood ketone levels need to be: